marvin1099/StreamCliCounters/README.md

 Now you are done you can use the Coins.txt in your stream.

 # DefaultCounter
-Keep in mind the script allways has to run in the script folder
-as a working directory to generate the files in the script folder.
-The default counter is used as a fallback.
+The default counter was removed i version 0.2.
-You can deleted it, if you realy dont want it, but its not recomended.
-To do that open a terminal and run:

-    AdCliCounter.py -n -r default
-If you want to use it insted you can set it to 0.
-That can be done by opening a terminal and running:
+It wasn't that usefull and can be recreated by running:

-    AdCliCounter.py -t default -e 0
-That will make your ***default.txt*** appear.
-if you want to generate the shortcuts for default,
-you need to do the following.
-First make shure to backup your default data if you want to keep it.
-Then open a terminal and run:

-    AdCliCounter.py -d -n -r default
-    AdCliCounter.py -c default
+    AdCliCounter.py -c default -p "Default: "

 # ManualEdits
 You can manualy edit the counter.json file,
 but be carefull to not mess up the format.
-The json in set up strait forward so it sold be posible to edit by hand.
+The json in set up straight forward so it sold be posible to edit by hand.